Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: Fan--Jarvis--Ruan--Witten theory

 FJRW theory is a theory of curves equipped with roots of the log-canonical line bundle and its powers.
-In view of its definition it is crucial to recall the notion of orbifold curve which, with respect to the moduli problem of roots of line bundles, is better suited than the scheme-theoretic notion of algebraic curve.

-\begin{defn} An \emph{orbifold curve} is a $1$-dimensional stack of Deligne--Mumford type with nodes as singularities, a finite number of ordered markings, and possibly nontrivial stabilizers only at the markings and at the nodes.
-The action on a local parameter $z$ at the markings is given by
+The study of moduli of roots requires the notion of orbifold curves (Appendix \ref{appendix} summarizes the standard results on this type of curves needed in this paper).